Kees-van-der-Oord/Arduino-Nano-Every-Timer-Controller-B/EveryTimerB/readme.txt

 //
 // to do:
 // there is no range check on the 'period' arguments of setPeriod ...
-// check if it is necessary to set the CNT register to 0 in start()
 // add PWM support